Smart Timing Synchronization for Small Data Transmission: TA Prediction

-Using \itaps, a UE begins by predicting a TA for any given UE location where the UE has a PUR data to transmit using current and historical RSRP values and a previous TA.
+Using \itaps, a UE begins by predicting a TA for any given UE location where the UE has a small amount of data to transmit using CG-SDT resources using current and historical RSRP values and a previous TA.
 We describe the prediction techniques in detail in Section~\ref{subsec:eq_itaps} and Section~\ref{subsec:ml_itaps}.
-The UE then uses the predicted TA to perform a PUR transmission.
-Upon successful reception of the PUR packet, the BS provides the UE with the actual TA of the transmission.
-The UE then updates its currently held TA with the one received from the BS, which it then uses for the subsequent TA prediction.
+The UE then uses the predicted TA to perform a CG-SDT.
+Upon successful reception of the CG-SDT packet, the base station provides the UE with the actual TA of the transmission.
+The UE then updates its currently held TA with the one received from the base station, which it then uses for subsequent TA prediction.
 The UE thereby always uses an actual TA from previous iterations for predicting a current TA.
-Therefore, any error in predicting a TA does not carryover or compound over predictions, since the UE always receives an accurate TA value from the BS after every PUR transmission.
+Therefore, any error in predicting a TA does not carry forward or compound over predictions, since the UE always receives an accurate TA value from the base station after every CG-SDT.

-Using \itaps~reduces the average fallback rate for PUR transmissions, which is the probability of UEs falling back on legacy methods (e.g., EDT or RAP-based transmission) for TA acquisition.
-Falling back on legacy (i.e., non-PUR) approaches is costly for a UE due to the increased power consumption associated with acquiring a new TA, e.g., with an EDT or a RAP-based transmission, when compared to a PUR transmission~\cite{hoglund20203gpp}.
+Using \itaps~reduces the average fallback rate for CG-SDT.
+This can be visualized using the flow charts presented in Fig.~\ref{fig:sTAV_flow} and Fig.~\ref{fig:sTAP_flow}.
+The average fallback rate can be defined as the probability of UEs falling back on legacy methods (e.g., moving to the connected mode after a random access procedure, or using RA-SDT) for TA acquisition.
+Falling back on legacy (i.e., non-CG-SDT) approaches is costly for a UE due to the increased power consumption associated with acquiring a new TA, e.g., with a random access procedure, when compared to a CG-SDT or PUR transmission~\cite{hoglund20203gpp}.